KDProgramming/IST236_2025/README.md

 - [Week_7: Recipes App](./Week_7/RecipesApp): An application that displays and allows users to add and delete recipes.
 - [Week_8: Bicycle Repair Shop](./Week_8/BicycleRepairShop): An application that showcases a repair shop and allows the user to choose options befitting a repair shop appointment.
 - [Week_9: Campground Reservations](./Week_9): An application that functions as a campground reservation app.
+- [Week_10: Vacation Destinations](./Week_10): This application allows the user to choose between 10 countries.
+Upon choosing a country, two vacation destinations and information about them are displayed, these destinations can be clicked to show an enlarged photo and description of the destination.